sg16-unicode/sg16-meetings/README.md

       - PBrett noted that this is relevant for the [P1750](https://wg21.link/p1750) process invocation paper.
       - Tom agreed and remembered that Jeff mentioned in Prague that he and/or Elias were planning to split this functionality out to a new paper.
 Tom stated he would follow up with them.
+      - \[ Editor's note: Tom reached out and Jeff confirmed intent to work on this, possibly within the next couple of months. \]
   - 5.5: Propose resolutions for existing issues and wording improvements opportunistically
     - [P1949: C++ Identifier Syntax using Unicode Standard Annex 31](https://wg21.link/p1949):
       - Tom noted that this paper is on track for C++23.